aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 -> **NOTE:** `tde_status` Cannot modify after created when `db_type` is `PostgreSQL` or `Oracle`.`tde_status` only support modification from `Disabled` to `Enabled` when `db_type` is `MySQL`.
 * `encrypt_new_tables` - (Optional, Available in 1.124.1+) turn on table auto encryption.
 Valid values are `ON`, `OFF`.
 Only MySQL 8.0 supports.
 -> **NOTE:** `encrypt_new_tables` Polardb MySQL 8.0 cluster, after TDE and Automatic Encryption are enabled, all newly created tables are automatically encrypted in the cluster.
+* `security_group_ids` - (Optional, Available in 1.128.0+) The ID of the security group.
+Separate multiple security groups with commas (,).
+You can add a maximum of three security groups to a cluster.
 -> **NOTE:** Because of data backup and migration, change DB cluster type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.

 ### Removing alicloud_polardb_cluster from your configuration